tarantool/ansible-cartridge/doc/scenario.md

 long.
 Using scenario, we can solve this problem until it isn't solved in `cartridge`.

-In fact `connect_to_membership` is used in [`set_control_instance` step](#set_control_instance) to find some instance that is already in cluster.
+In fact `connect_to_membership` is used in [`set_control_instance` step](#set_control_instance) to find some instance that is already in a cluster.
 This instance should be used for joining other instances (otherwise two different clusters are created).
 This instance is called `control_instance` and is used for editing topology and configuring cluster (auth, config and so on).
 Generally, `connect_to_membership` step can be skipped if you definitely know some instance that is already joined to cluster.
 The solution is to set `cartridge_control_instance` fact manually and